-Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2018, no director and no executive officer failed to file on a timely basis a report relating to a transaction as required by Section 16(a) of the Exchange Act.
+Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2019, no director and no executive officer failed to file on a timely basis a report relating to a transaction as required by Section 16(a) of the Exchange Act, other than with respect to the following Form 4s which were filed after the applicable deadlines: (1) a Form 4 filed in March 2019 which reported that Mr. Marshall exercised options for 25,000 shares of SIGA common stock in January 2019 and (2) a Form 4 filed in July 2019 which reported that Mr. Bayer sold 13,960 shares of SIGA common stock in October 2014 and purchased 12,500 shares of SIGA common stock in June 2019.